MarounGrey-Notes/Tech-Interview-Preparation/Technical/Past Projects/WGU-CS_Grad-Projects.md

 **Hash Table** - A data structure that maps unique keys to values for efficient lookup and access.

-**Package Data** - Information associated with each package like delivery address, deadline, weight, status etc.

 **Distance Matrix** - A table containing mileage between different location pairs.
 Helps calculate optimized routes.

 **Interface** - The user-facing part of a software system for viewing data and accessing functionality.